tinkerbeast/MyWpTheme/README-DEV.md

 ~* Build for sass components
 ~* Use wp ids and classes in my theme
-~* Move navbar into header - DROPPED: For page semantics - Added tarnsparent navbar in wishlist
-* Modify custom css for better bootstrap integration
+~* Move navbar into header - DROPPED: For page semantics - Added tarnsparent navbar in wishlist ~* Modify custom css for better bootstrap integration - PARTIAL: Social nav with server code implemented - Alternate social nav with css in wishlist
-* Keep css in proper files
+~* Keep css in proper files
 * Add code pretifier
-* Move files into correct folders
+~* Move files into correct folders
 ~* Wordpress background and heading colour support integration - DROPPED: For incompatibilty with basic bootstrap concept - Added theme support in wishlist
 ~* Post content image and blockquote support
 ~* Screen reader check